Distinguished Transfer Scholarship

 How to Apply

-Admitted students transferring in at least 24 credit hours will be given automatic consideration based on academic merit.
+Admitted students transferring in at least 24 credit hours at the time of admission will be given automatic consideration based on academic merit.
 This scholarship is valued at up to $6,000 ($1,500 each semester) for up to four consecutive semesters (not including summers) if renewal eligibility is maintained.
 The value is awarded on a competitive basis, while funding is still available.

 Deadline to be considered for the Distinguished Transfer Scholarship: